vsalvino/agent-tutorial/README.md

 Linux system on earth at this point... but that’s a flame war for another day).

-Create a file, `my-agent.service` with the correct paths to your python executable (it could be in a virtual env if so desired) and your `agent.py` file as so:
+Create a file, `my-agent.service` with the correct paths to your python executable (it could be in a virtual environment if so desired) and your `agent.py` file as so:

 ```ini
 [Unit]